ArcShahi/arc_color/C++/Read_ME.md

 # Change Terminal text / output in C++

 ## Steps :
-1. Download the `color_arc.hpp` library from  [Here](https://github.com/ArcShahi/arc_color/blob/main/C%2B%2B/color_arc.hpp)
+1. Download the `color_arc.hpp` Header File from  [Here](https://github.com/ArcShahi/arc_color/blob/main/C%2B%2B/color_arc.hpp)
 Click **Ctrl + Shift + S** or Look to the Top right corner,  click on the 3 dots and You'll get a button to download.

-2. Add that Library to your IDE / Code Editor Directory.
+2. Add that Header file to your IDE / Code Editor Directory.
-3. Include that Library in your code using `#include "color_arc.hpp"`
+3. Include that Header File in your code using `#include "color_arc.hpp"`
 4. Done >_<

 ## Syntax to use it in your code .